scaffold-eth/se-2-challenges/README.md

 > 🤓 Copy and paste the DEX address to the _Address Spender_ and then set the amount to 5.
 > You can confirm this worked using the `allowance()` function in `Debug Contracts` tab using your local account address as the owner and the DEX contract address as the spender.

-Now we are ready to call `init()` on the DEX, using `Debug Contracts` tab.
+Now we are ready to call `init()` on the DEX, using the `Debug Contracts` tab.
 We will tell it to take 5 of our tokens and send 0.01 ETH with the transaction.
 Remember in the `Debug Contracts` tab we are calling the functions directly which means we have to convert to wei, so don't forget to multiply those values by 10¹⁸!

 ![multiply-wei](https://github.com/scaffold-eth/se-2-challenges/assets/55535804/531cab0b-2b37-4489-88c3-d36c0755d2d1)